Ars Fictilis Justine Hern Bobine Magazine 1Ars Fictilis Justine Hern Bobine Magazine 1

 Activities not to be missed around Lezoux

-A stroll through the streets of Lézovienes
+A stroll through the streets of Lezovienen

-As you stroll through the streets of Lezov, you’ll pass by the belfry,Saint-Georges chapel and numerous dovecotes.
+As you stroll through the streets of Lezov, you will pass by the belfry, thechapelof Saint-Georges and the many dovecotes.

-The tree-climbing course
+The tree climbing course

 Limagne Evasion